raqlol/sweater-weather/README.md

 My goal was to create an easy to use app that lets you know what it actually feels like outside.

 I used the Weather Underground API to pull the current conditions based on zipcode and updated the page to reflect what it feels like.
-The initial implementation used autodetect IP to guess your location, but some inaccurate feedback, I added the input area for your zipcode.
+The page loads using autodetect IP to guess your location, but it isn't always accurate so I added the input area for your zipcode.
-The zipcode and resulting conditions are saved in a Mongo database to review and find ways to enhance usability in future releases.

-This project is full-stack with focus on the frontend.
+The origina project is full-stack, however I've created a frontend only implementation specifically for this repo.
-The site was developed using vanilla Javascript for the frontend and Node, Express, and Mongo on the backend.
+The site was developed using vanilla Javascript.

-All public work can be found at https://github.com/raqlol/
+All public work can be found at https://raqlol.com/sweater-weather